Organiser / Team Leader

-You earn from 24% commission.
+You earn from 24% commission but can also earn promotion bonuses and team building bonus.
 Depending how many hours you are willing to put into it you can have a good part-time income or replace a full-time job.
 Company incentives available to help you accelerate with your business.

 Best suited to:

 A passionate book lover, who believes that children benefit from reading.
 A self-driven, motivated and hard-working individual, who wants to achieve their goals as well as help others.

 Family: A husband, 2 children, 3 cats and 1 dog!

 How often do you work?

 I try to do at least one thing every day.
 Sometimes it is 15 minutes, sometimes 3-4 hours.
 I also often have stall at local weekend events.